mdbtxt1

 Examples

 Here again is the full view of R2.
-The colors are: white for period 1, blue for period 2, pink for 3, orange for 4, yellow for 5 and so on.
-Note in particular that small color "bubbles" around the various islands such as period-4 R2F(1/3B1)S.
+The colors are: white for 1, green for 2, blue for 3, purple for 4, red for 5, and so on.
+Note in particular that small color "bubbles" around the various islands such as blue period-3 around R2F(1/2B1)S and smaller purple around period-4 R2F(1/3B1)S.

 This view shows the immediate vicinity of R2F(1/2B1)S. Periods that are multiples of 3 (the island's period) are most prominent, and the locations of embedded Julia sets around it are made clear.

-Here the period domains clearly show the locations and periods of the nucleus and paramecia of a 2-fold embedded Julia set.
+Here the atom-domains clearly show the locations and periods of the nucleus and paramecia of a 2-fold embedded Julia set.

 Several more images with atom-domain coloring are included in the second-order embedded Julia set article.